TrustTheVote-Project/Tenet-Framework/README.md

 Localizing
 ----------

-All content of the CSF can be updated through the localization files without altering the code base.
+All content of the Tenet can be updated through the localization files without altering the code base.
 In order to do that, you need to create locale files in `config/locale` folder and override the values of keys in question.
 For example, to change the subject of the reset password email, you need to create a file (or update any existing locale file) and place the following keys in it: